Swedish government

 The local level

-At the local level, Sweden is divided into 290 municipalities, each with an elected assembly or council.
-Municipalities are responsible for a broad range of facilities and services including housing, roads, water supply and waste water processing, schools, public welfare, elderly care and childcare.
+At the local level, Sweden is divided into 290 municipalities, each with their own self-governing local authority.
+Municipalities are responsible for a broad range of facilities and services including housing, roads, water supply and waste water processing, schools, public welfare, elderly care, childcare and emergency preparedness.
 They are legally obliged to provide certain basic services.
 The municipalities are entitled to levy income taxes on individuals, and they also charge for various services.

 All of Sweden's municipalities and regions are members of the Swedish Association of Local Authorities and Regions, an employers' organisation that represents and advocates local government.